JarlJreg/dimensional-expansion/README.md

 # dimensional-expansion

-Small expansion pack focused on building tall
+Small expansion mod for Stellaris focused on building tall and utilizing dark matter